tresf/hid4java/README.md

 All trademarks and copyrights are acknowledged.

 Many thanks to `victorix` who provided the basis for this library.
-Please [see the inspiration on the mbed.org site](http://developer.mbed.org/cookbook/USBHID-bindings-).
+Please [see the inspiration on the mbed site](https://os.mbed.com/cookbook/USBHID-bindings-).

 Thanks also go to everyone who has contributed their knowledge and advice during the creation and subsequent improvement of this library.